Pirate1029/02_BattleTank/README.md

 + Adding Azimuth Gimbal (Scene Component) as parent of SpringArm
 + Changing Local Rotation for Yaw target to the Azimuth Gimbal in Input Setup Graph
 + Disabling camera roll for SpringArm (Optional)

+### User Interface (UI)

++ Creating User Interface Widget
++ Setting anchor to 50% Horizontal, 33.3% Vertical
++ Centering image to center of anchor+
++ Creating TankPlayerController_BP
++ Referencing PlayerUI widget to add to viewport in TankPlayerController_BP
++ Setting Player Controller Class in BattleTankGameMode_BP to be the newly create TankPlayerController_BP